chryswoods/siremol.org/dynamics/visualisation/rendering.md

 ![Image showing the display settings box](vmd_render3.jpg)

-Now (finally) to render the picture click "File | Render..." in the VMD main window.
+Now (finally) to render the picture;

+* Click "File | Render..." in the VMD main window.
 This will open up the "File Render Controls" window.
-VMD supports rendering using many different rendering packages.
+* VMD supports rendering using many different rendering packages.
 VMD also comes with an in-built version of the "Tachyon" renderer.
-This is the best to use, so select "Tachyon (internal, in-memory rendering)" as the render method (next to "Render the current scene using"), and set the "Filename" to whatever name you want to use for the output (normally defaults to "vmdscene.tga").
-Then click "Start Rendering".
+This is the best to use, so select "Tachyon (internal, in-memory rendering)" as the render method (next to "Render the current scene using"),
+* Set the "Filename" to whatever name you want to use for the output (normally defaults to "vmdscene.tga").
+* Then click "Start Rendering".

 Rendering will take a while (about 1-2 minutes), and the result should be something that looks like this;

 ![Image showing the display settings box](vmd_render4.jpg)